joedono/Game-Off-2017/README.md

 3. Double-click the .love file download in step 2.

 ## How to Play
 The blue box is you.
 Use the arrow keys to move around.
 The grey box is your "tractor field" that will grab the yellow bullets for you.
 Press Z to fire all your grabbed bullets in a line.
 Press X to fire all your grabbed bullets in a spreading wave.
+Press C to fire all your bullets in a small bomb that explodes when it hits an enemy.
+Press V to turn your bullets into a protective force field.
 The blue boxes at the top of the screen are your health.

 ## Progress
 If you're interested in a log of my progress, click on the "# commits" link in the upper-left of this page.